Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 Following is content about
 - geometric algebra in general
-- knowledge about syntax and usage of Gaalop
+- knowledge about syntax and usage of Gaalop => this is moved to a dedicated page "geometric algebra detailed"
 - application of it to Paden-Kahan subproblems

 Gaalop seems to be the best starting point to develop solutions, so I'll use its syntax.
 The Hildenbrand books give additional information.